GM-Alex/bashop/README.md

 * _BASHOP_CONFIG_FILE_ If set the config will be written to the file.
 In addition if the file exists bashop will always load the variables to the _BASHOP_CONFIG_ array.
 * _BASHOP_CONFIG_ The bashop config array.

 All other global options which start with an \_ should be not used.
-The are for internal stuff.
+They are for internal stuff.

 ## HowTo use it